john-madieu/ldd/chapter-05/README.md

 * platform-dummy-char.ko
 * platform-dummy-ins.ko

 The fist module is our platform driver.
-The second one is a basinc module whose aim is to create a platform device that will match the `platform-dummy-char` driver.
+The second one is a basic module whose aim is to create a platform device that will match the `platform-dummy-char` driver.